containers/crun-vm/README.md

 ### SSH'ing into the VM

-Assuming the VM supports cloud-init and exposes an SSH server on port 22, you can `ssh` into it using podman-exec as whatever user cloud-init considers to be the default for your VM image:
+Assuming the VM supports cloud-init or Ignition and exposes an SSH server on port 22, you can `ssh` into it using podman-exec as the VMs default user:

 > For this command to work with Docker, you must replace the `--latest` flag
 > with the container's name or ID.